cuiyongbo/hello-world/my_wiki/programmer_note/pthread/api_mutex.rst

    * Finally the mutex is destroyed

-When several threads compete for a mutex, the losers block at that call - an unblocking call is available with "trylock" instead of the "lock" call.
+When several threads compete for a mutex, the losers block at that call - an unblocking call is available with trylock instead of the lock call.

 When protecting shared data, it is the programmer's responsibility to make sure every thread that needs to use a mutex does so.
 For example, if 4 threads